Ask A Gear Guru: How In The #$*& Do I Put On A Triathlon Wetsuit Correctly?

 - Starting at the bottom, see if you can gather more material from the ankles up.
 It doesn’t matter if the wetsuit looks like pants that are too short.
 Pull bit by bit to see if you can gather up more neoprene.

 - From the hips, also try to bring more neoprene upwards along your torso on the front, back, and sides.
 You want the neckline to be high—where it’ll choke you less—not pulling down toward your chest.

 - Arch your back, reach, behind you, grab the area that’s zipped, and pull while bending forward a bit.
 This will help bring more material up toward the neck and shoulders.

-- Grab the neoprene on each shoulder blade with the opposite hand, and pull that up and forward, over the top of your shoulders.
+- Grab the neoprene on each shoulder blade with the opposite hand, and pull that up and forward, over the top of your shoulders once more time.

 All of these motions are meant to give you a straight, not curved, posture and to give as much range of motion to your shoulders.
 Even an expensive suit not put on right will see you either hunching forward or arching backward due to pulling neoprene, and the misplaced neoprene will cause fatigue in your shoulders due to neoprene pulling from the wrists or torso.

 Modifications To The Wetsuit